Senate Republicans advance Trump's tax and spending cuts bill after dramatic late-night vote

 The Republicans are relying on the reductions to offset the lost tax revenues but some lawmakers say the cuts go too far, particularly for people receiving health care through Medicaid.
 Meanwhile, conservatives, worried about the nation's debt, are pushing for steeper cuts.

-Tillis who said he spoke with Trump late Friday explaining his concerns, announced Saturday he cannot support the package as is.
+Tillis said he spoke with Trump late Friday explaining his concerns.
 Paul of Kentucky had been opposed to the bill’s provision to raise the nation’s debt limit by $5 trillion.

 And GOP Sen. Ron Johnson of Wisconsin, who initially voted no, switched hours later after private talks to agree to advance the bill.